Surferbird News-LInks, 17th Edition

 This grass will reduce cow burps. (e360.yale.edu) - Seriously?
 Danish scientists are developing a super grass that will be easier for cows to digest, which decreases methane production.
 But has anyone asked the cows how they feel about this?

-Smog-filtering tower in China (qz.com) – Many of you may have already heard about this.
+Smog-filtering tower in China (qz.com) - Many of you may have already heard about this.
 However, it was too cool to omit from this post.
 A giant tower, designed by Dutch artist Daan Roosegaarde, filters over 75 percent of two different kinds of pollutants from the air, cleaning the air around parks and playgrounds.
 Currently located in Beijing and operating on wind energy, it will travel to three other cities in China.
-In addition, the tower collects particulate matter, which is compressed into jewelry – rings.
+In addition, the tower collects particulate matter, which is compressed into jewelry - rings.
 Visitors may purchase these as souvenirs.
-The article in the link above has a video, but I also found this one to share, below.
+The article in the link above features a video of the tower in action.